-As the Committees on Armed Services begin to craft the fiscal year (FY) 2020 National Defense Authorization Act (NDAA), the Coalition for National Security Research (CNSR) offers the following recommendations to enable the U.S. Department of Defense (DOD) to continue to support transformational scientific research that maintains the military's technical superiority.
-If we are to meet the National Defense Strategy's (NDS) objective of creating an unmatched twenty-first century national security innovation base, we must increase investments in the basic science and technology (S&T) related research that serves as the foundation for DOD's technical capabilities and ultimately its operations to secure our nation.
+As the Committees on Armed Services begin to craft the fiscal year (FY) 2020 National Defense Authorization Act (NDAA), the Coalition for National Security Research (CNSR) offers the following recommendations to enable the U.S. Department of Defense (DOD) to continue to support transformational science and technology (S&T) research that maintains the military's technical superiority.
+CNSR members conducted more than \$3.6 billion in DOD-sponsored scientific research in FY 2017 to advance technologies important to DOD and support Departmental operations.